Respite Carer Jobs

 The exact description will vary from role to role, but a typical respite care worker job description is along the lines of:

-- Helping people to keep living in their home, feeling safe and comfortable at all times.
+- Helping people to keep living in their home, allowing them to always feel safe and comfortable.

 - Offering care that would be usually given by a member of the close family.
 Not including the duties of a trained nurse.